Skip to primary navigation Skip to content Skip to footer

 To get there…

-From Amsterdam Central Station get the train to Zaandijk Zaanse Schans (3 euros and 17 minutes each way).
-At Zaandijk Zaanse Schans, walk out of the station following the sign that says Zaanse Schans.
-Walk straight ahead until you can go no further, in the direction of the river and then turn left and then right over the river, across a big modern bridge.
+From Amsterdam Central Station get the train to Zaanse Schans (3 euros and 17 minutes each way).
+At Zaanse Schans, walk out of the station following the sign that says Zaanse Schans.
+Walk straight ahead until you can go no further, in the direction of the river and then turn left and then right until you get to the bridge and turn right over the river, across a big modern bridge.
 You will see the windmills along the riverside from there and the route is obvious.
 It’s about 15 minutes walk from the station to the mills.
 I would aim to get there early, the windmills open at 9am and the museum, most of the shops and the clog place at 10am.

 If you want to learn more about windmills from me then join my private or small-group Amsterdam Windmill Tour where we go to windmills in a countryside setting that you can’t easily get to yourself.